davidlowryduda/phase_mag_plot/README.md

 # phase_mag_plot

+## UPDATE - now included in sage ##

+In sage, an improved version of this code is now in sage.
+I rewrote the `complex_plot` function to include what I have previously called `ccomplex_plot`, `phase_mag_plot`, and `colormap_plot`.
+It includes everything in this repository and slightly more.

+Further, it's *much faster*.

+## END UPDATE ##

 This repository contains some sage/cython code for producing plots with logarithmic contouring.
-At some point in the future, I intend to put this (and related) functionality directly into sage, but for now this is where this lives.
+At some point <strike>in the future<strike>in the past, I intend to put this (and related) functionality directly into sage, but for now this is where this lives.

 This is designed to work with a relatively up-to-date version of sage running python3.
 I have not tested it with python2.